ray-project/ray/doc/source/data/batch_inference.rst

             # Use 2 parallel actors for inference.
 Each actor will predict on a
             # different partition of data.
             scale = ray.data.ActorPoolStrategy(size=2)
-            # Step 3: Map the the predictor over the dataset to get predictions.
+            # Step 3: Map the Predictor over the Dataset to get predictions.
             predictions = ds.map_batches(TorchPredictor, compute=scale)
             # Step 4: Show one prediction output.
             predictions.show(limit=1)